waterbycounty

 What's happening with rivers in Roseau County right now?

-Roseau County's primary USGS streamgage on the ROSEAU RIVER is currently reading 418 cubic feet per second — 134% of the long-term mean of 313.09 cfs.
+Roseau County's primary USGS streamgage on the ROSEAU RIVER has a pipeline snapshot of 418 cubic feet per second — 134% of the long-term mean of 313.09 cfs.
 This is well above typical — often a signal of recent precipitation or storm runoff.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Roseau County water compare to the Minnesota average?